Skip to main content

 • Titling everything correctly.
 Signing contracts and open accounts with the full fiduciary title.

 • Documenting decisions.
-Noting the goal, options considered, and why the trustee chose a path—especially for investment and distribution calls.
+Noting the goal, options considered, and why the trustee chose a path—especially for investment and distribution calls (and for interpreting precatory clauses).

 • Diversifying thoughtfully.